What are fillers used for ?

 - If you have a history of fever blisters, please inform our doctors as they will need to prescribe an antiviral medication for you prior to your procedure.

 - To help with bruising you may purchase Arnica tablets from your pharmacy and start taking them 3 days before your procedure.
+You can also purchase Revision Skincare Vitamin K from our office and start using it 3 days before your procedure.

 - Please remove all makeup before coming in for your appointment.